sabry-awad97/pdf-extraction/solution.md

 - As a user, I want to specify the search word as a command line argument

 - The system should be able to search for a specific word in the text content of each PDF file.

+- The system should return a list of search results, including the PDF file name, page number, line number, start and end positions, and the text of the search word.